 How are students matched with faculty mentors and research projects?

 - After the students are selected, the program directors and research mentors consider student interests and academic background to match students with research projects.
 Students are informed of their research project and their REU research mentor will provide additional information about the project before arrival for the summer REU.

-- As part of this process, students will be matched with a research mentor either at Hobart & William Smith Colleges or Plymouth State University.
-This will determine the research location for each student during the summer - Geneva, NY (Hobart & William Smith Colleges) or Plymouth, NH (Plymouth State University).
+- As part of this process, students will be matched with a research mentor either at Hobart and William Smith Colleges or Plymouth State University.
+This will determine the research location for each student during the summer - Geneva, NY (Hobart and William Smith Colleges) or Plymouth, NH (Plymouth State University).

 What is the deadline for applications?

 - Applications received prior to 11:59 PM EST on Sunday, February 12, 2023 will be considered.

 When will I be notified if I have been accepted to the program?

 - All applicants will be notified of decisions by March 15, 2023.